-Alhanislam: Sometimes you start something, and when your about to start it’s a clear picture, and you’ve got it all covered, then when you start the picture becomes really dim because things are not going the way it is meant to, but that doesn’t mean you should get week because the picture is getting dim, you need to push harder, you need to get spectacles if you have to, and if it means you making changes then you have to.
+Alhanislam: Sometimes you start something, and when you’re about to start it’s a clear picture.
+And you’ve got it all covered, then when you start the picture becomes really dim because things are not going the way it is meant to.
+But that doesn’t mean you should get weak because the picture is getting dim, you need to push harder, you need to get spectacles if you have to, and if it means you making changes then you have to.

 But whatever change you make, it shouldn’t alter your main goal, mission, and vision.
 Even when it feels impossible, you just have to keep moving.
 Pray and be persistent, be really close to Allah and make lots of Du’a, because Allah is amazing and he is the best friend you could ever have.
 So, keep moving and don’t stop, and when people discourage you don’t complain and never get shaken because it was never their duty to encourage you.